1L Puget Sound Area Minority Fellowship Program (PSAMFP) 2014-2015

 - List of three references

-- Writing sample (Typically a first-year legal writing assignment, not significantly edited by others, which reflects the applicant’s writing in the context of legal analysis.)
+- Writing sample, 3-5 pages (Typically a first-year legal writing assignment, not significantly edited by others, which reflects the applicant’s writing in the context of legal analysis.)

 - An official or unofficial undergraduate transcript, and an official or unofficial law school transcript to the extent such law school transcript is available.

-The full committee will review application materials to select semi-finalists.
+All participating employers will review application materials to select candidates for interviews.

-These semi-finalists will be invited to participate in on-campus interviews with
+The selected candidates will be invited by individual employers to participate in interviews (either